 Next, the IRB chair will call for a motion to approve the minutes from the previously convened meeting.
 Once the motion is seconded by a voting member, a voice vote is taken, and the results are recorded in the minutes.
+Passing votes are Approve, Disapprove, or Abstain.

 Discussion and Voting, Regular Business Items.
+16